<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

-The impressions we make in life are important as we meet people, seek new opportunities and build relationships.
-In fact, good impressions can make a big difference in defining the quality of life we might experience.
+The impressions we make in life are important as we meet people, seek new opportunities, and build relationships.
+In fact, good impressions can make a big difference in defining the quality of life we experience.

-Years ago, when I was dean of admission at Franklin & Marshall, a friend called to inquire about our interest in taking on an applicant.
-He explained that Christopher, an apparently talented thespian from Oregon with modest academic credentials, was still looking for a college home.
+Years ago, when I was Dean of Admission at Franklin & Marshall, a friend called to inquire about our interest in taking on an applicant.
+He explained that Christopher, a talented thespian from Oregon with modest academic credentials, was still looking for a college home.
 Certain that F&M would be a suitable location for Christopher, he listened patiently as I explained that our class was full.
 Besides, I assured him, Christopher wasn’t presenting the kind of scores and grades that would cause us to make an exception.

 It was at this point that he offered the fateful words, “Peter, when you meet Christopher, you’ll want to adopt him!”